jingspace/LondonBikeShare-MLOptimisation/model_card.md

 ## Trade-offs

 The model balances complexity and interpretability, opting for the powerful but less transparent XGBoost algorithm to prioritise prediction accuracy.
 This approach also involves a trade-off between prediction accuracy and computational cost due to the use of Bayesian Optimisation for hyperparameter tuning.

+While the model provides valuable insights, it is recommended that continuous data monitoring and model retraining sessions are conducted to adapt to changing usage patterns and infrastructure developments.
+Further tuning and integration of real-time data could significantly improve the model's predictive capabilities.

+## Updates and Versioning
+- Last Updated: May 12, 2024
+- Recent updates include refining the model training process and improving the accuracy of performance metrics.